Akkadian language: Development

 Old Akkadian, which was used until the end of the 3rd millennium BC, differed from both Babylonian and Assyrian, and was displaced by these dialects.
 By the 21st century BC Babylonian and Assyrian, which were to become the primary dialects, were easily distinguishable.
 Old Babylonian, along with the closely related dialect Mariotic, is clearly more innovative than the Old Assyrian dialect and the more distantly related Eblaite language.
 For this reason, forms like lu-prus ('I will decide') were first encountered in Old Babylonian instead of the older la-prus.

 While generally more archaic, Assyrian developed certain innovations as well, such as the "Assyrian vowel harmony".
 Eblaite was even more so, retaining a productive dual and a relative pronoun declined in case, number and gender.
 Both of these had already disappeared in Old Akkadian.
 Over 20,000 cuneiform tablets in Old Assyrian have been recovered from the Kültepe site in Anatolia.

 Most of the archaeological evidence is typical of Anatolia rather than of Assyria, but the use both of cuneiform and the dialect is the best indication of Assyrian presence.

 Old Babylonian was the language of king Hammurabi and his code, which is one of the oldest collections of laws in the world. (see Code of Ur-Nammu.)
+Old Assyrian developed as well during the second millennium BC, but because it was a purely popular language—kings wrote in Babylonian—few long texts are preserved.
+It was, however, notably used in the correspondence of Assyrian traders in Anatolia in the 20th–18th centuries BC and that even led to its temporary adoption as a diplomatic language by various local Anatolian polities during that time.

-The Middle Babylonian (or Assyrian) period started in the 16th century BC.
+The Middle Babylonian period started in the 16th century BC.
 The division is marked by the Kassite invasion of Babylonia around 1550 BC.
 The Kassites, who reigned for 300 years, gave up their own language in favor of Akkadian, but they had little influence on the language.
-At its apogee, Middle Babylonian was the written language of diplomacy of the entire Ancient Near East, including Egypt.
-During this period, a large number of loan words were included in the language from Northwest Semitic languages and Hurrian; however, the use of these words was confined to the fringes of the Akkadian-speaking territory.
+At its apogee, Middle Babylonian was the written language of diplomacy of the entire Ancient Near East, including Egypt (Amarna Period).
+During this period, a large number of loan words were included in the language from Northwest Semitic languages and Hurrian.
+However, the use of these words was confined to the fringes of the Akkadian-speaking territory.

-Middle Assyrian served as a lingua franca in much of the Ancient Near East of the Late Bronze Age (Amarna Period).
-During the Neo-Assyrian Empire, Neo-Assyrian began to turn into a chancellery language, being marginalized by Old Aramaic.
-Under the Achaemenids, Aramaic continued to prosper, but Assyrian continued its decline.
-The language's final demise came about during the Hellenistic period when it was further marginalized by Koine Greek, even though Neo-Assyrian cuneiform remained in use in literary tradition well into Parthian times.
-The latest known text in cuneiform Babylonian is an astronomical almanac dated to 79/80 AD.
-However, the latest cuneiform texts are almost entirely written in Sumerian logograms.

-Old Assyrian developed as well during the second millennium BC, but because it was a purely popular language — kings wrote in Babylonian — few long texts are preserved.
-From 1500 BC onwards, the language is termed Middle Assyrian.